Skip to main content

 Start by deciding on the interview location.
 Consider whether a face-to-face meeting would be more suitable, or if a virtual conversation might encourage the employee to be more open.
 If opting for an in-person discussion, be sure to find a private room, free from distractions.

 Gather any relevant information, such as the employee’s absence record.
-It’s also worth noting that employees are required to provide evidence, such as a Doctor’s note, for any absences exceeding 7 consecutive days.
+It’s also worth noting that employees are required to provide evidence, such as a doctor’s note, for any absences exceeding 7 consecutive days.

 Return to work interview structure

-1. Make the employee feel welcome
+1. Make sure the employee feels comfortable

 Explain why the conversation is taking place.
 Clearly tell them what they can expect and assure them that it is not a disciplinary process.